This is an expanded version of a piece that ran in Northern Virginia Today, Fall 2018

 I used food and different food releasing toys, indoor appropriate activities and such to make inside as fun as outside.
 We worked on name games and bonding exercises.
 The more Sparky wanted to be inside and with his humans, the easier it would be to change the situation the Smiths were in.
 You see, outside Sparky could chase fuzzy tree rats, hunt bugs, dig, the kids played with him there and left their toys outside which were great fun.
 Inside it was all “Quiet dog!
 Go lie down!” or Sparky was shoved in his crate and humans raced out the door.
 Why SHOULD Sparky want to be inside?

-Finally, I tweaked the morning routine, so Sparky was not being brought inside and immediately crated.
+Finally, I tweaked the morning routine.
+Sparky would not be brought inside and immediately crated.
 This, combined with the other work, would help change Sparky’s emotions towards coming inside.
 Once inside there were fun things to do and some relaxing.
 Then into his crate with some food releasing toys.

 What is the takeaway from this?
 Dogs are not defiant.
 They respond to their environment.
 What we do with them increases or decreases the chance of what we need for various behaviors.
 Sparky was simply a dog who responded to what was going on around him.
-He was not defiant Sparky was confused and afraid.
+Sparky was confused and afraid.